USS HALSEY DDG 97

 September 24, BAE Systems Hawaii was awarded $39,1 million modification to a previously awarded contract (N00024-14-C-4412) for the USS Halsey's Drydocking Selected Restricted Availability (DSRA).
 Work is expected to be completed by July 2016.

 October 5, USS Halsey moored at Pier A, Canadian Forces Base (CFB) Esquimalt for a brief port call before underway at Nanoose test range off British Columbia, in support of CNO special project; Returned to Pearl Harbor on Oct.
 26.

-November 1?, The Halsey moved "dead-stick" from Berth B18 to Dry Dock #4 at Pearl Harbor Naval Shipyard; Undocked on July 2?, 2016.
+November 1?, The Halsey moved "dead-stick" from Pier B18 to Dry Dock #4 at Pearl Harbor Naval Shipyard; Undocked on July 2?, 2016.